fathzer-games/jchess-core/README.md

     - Use killer moves in Alpha beta pruning moves sort?

 ## Known bugs
 Not exactly bugs yet ... because all moves returned by Board are legal.
-But potentially buthese are potential bugs:
+But these are potential bugs:
 - See FIXME in com.fathzer.jchess.pgn.MoveAlgebraicNotationBuilder.
 - See FIXME in com.fathzer.jchess.ai.NaiveEngine and com.fathzer.jchess.ai.RandomEngine.